ivonederlof/xlf-translator/README.md

 # Xlf-translator

-This package may be used to automate i18n translations with google translate.
+This tool can be used to automate i18n translations with google translate.
-It is primarily used for adding targets to your message files before they are edited with csv files in numbers/excel.
+It is primarily used for creating translation templates in csv so that translators can edit the files in numbers/excel.

 ## Getting Started